Paczur/ctf/README.md

 - Wide selection of asserts
 - Only useful information about passed tests
 - Expects
-- (optional) Parallel group execution
+- Parallel group execution
+- Mocks

 Not yet implemented:
 - Support for other operating systems than linux